 Family Therapy: Family is a huge part of the recovery process for individuals who are struggling with an addiction.
 Through family sessions, the family can learn more about their loved one’s addiction and can have a chance to express how the addiction has affected them.
 On Wednesdays family members can meet without the patient, allowing them more time to process their own emotions and to learn what being addicted to heroin means.

-In addition to all of the traditional therapy methods, we also provide a number of experiential programs that are there to help the healing process.
-Some of these programs may include:
+In addition to all of the traditional therapy methods, we also provide a number of experiential treatment services that are there to help the healing process.
+Some of these services may include:

 - Spiritual consultation